d4niele/pyenttec/README.md

 # pyenttec
 Python module for sending DMX using the Enttec Pro (or compatible) DMX port.
-Supports Python 2 and 3.
+Supports Python 3.

 Available on PyPI:
 https://pypi.org/project/pyenttec/